The Astronomical Significance of Spirals in Neolithic Art

-The temples of Malta date from between 3500 BC and 2500 BC and are older than Egyptian pyramids.
+The Maltese temples date from between 3500 BC and 2500 BC and are older than the Egyptian pyramids.
 The temple at Tarxien however dates from the later phase after 3000 BC.
 The spiral is clearly being used as decorative art, but again, the date is significant.
 According to author C.R.
-Sant all the temples on Malta and Gozo exhibit solstice alignments; and that all these alignments changed around 3000 BC.
-See:
+Sant all the temples on Malta and Gozo exhibit both equinox and solstice alignments; and that all these alignments changed around 3000 BC.
+See his explanation below:

 It’s a work-in-progress.
 Further examples of spirals will be added here…